DoT issues order to enable people to get mobile SIM at doorsteps by using Aadhaar, Digilocker docs | Business

 ''Contactless services in the COVID-19 era need to be promoted for subscriber convenience and also for the ease of doing business,'' the DoT said in a statement.

-It added that customer consent has been made compulsory in case the Aadhaar is being used and demographic details are being obtained electronically from UIDAI.
+It added that customer consent has been made compulsory in case the Aadhaar is being used and demographic details are being obtained electronically from the Unique Identification Authority of India (UIDAI).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)